droidian/porting-guide/debugging-tips.md

 to `/etc/udev/rules.d/71-hide.rules`.

 Make sure to adapt the event node in this line from `event1` to your input device and reboot.

+### Encryption support

+To test out encryption first create an empty file in `/usr/lib/droidian/device/encryption-supported` then open the encryption app.

+	(device)# mkdir -p /usr/lib/droidian/device/
+	(device)# touch /usr/lib/droidian/device/encryption-supported

+If after enabling encryption device can be unlocked without any issues then keep the file. else remove it